LT-IntroToAI-SY2526/assignment-0-EnggyP/writeup.md

 **What aspect of AI are you most excited to learn about this year?
 Explain why.**

-I'm excited to learn more about how chatbots are created because I'm interested in machines having the ability to understand the instructions you've given it and communicate with you like a human being would.
-Especially since in this modern era, there is so many chatbots for online stores, or even google itself that are created to assist the individual in a faster way, without having them to search for the answer.
+I'm excited to learn more about how chatbots are created because I'm interested in computers having the ability to understand the instructions you've given it and communicate with you like a human being would.
+Especially since in this modern era, there is so many chatbots for online stores, social apps like snapchat, or even google itself that are created to assist the individual in a faster way, without having them to search for the answer.
 It amazes me how it only takes a few seconds for a chatbot to process and answer your question or help you with a task.
 Lastly, I want to learn it to figure out how technology is evolving quickly and becoming part of our daily lives.

 ---

 *Remember: This writeup will be graded based on the quality of your explanations and reflections, not just whether you got the "right" answer.
 Show your thinking!*